deloachcd/ghettobox/README.md

 ![gb_logo](./img/ghettobox.png)

-# ghettobox - minimalist version
+# ghettobox - lazy self-hosting
 ## how to use
 1. checkout on `portal` or `internal` host
 2. navigate to respective dir for host type